 John, though, was growing up.
 Children in those days were expected to either earn a wage and so improve the finances of the family, or get married and start a family of their own.
 In 1856, John disappeared to Wigan, and married Alice Preston, who had lived on Bolton Street in Chorley.
 The trip to somewhere where the couple were not known may have something to do with the birth, only seven weeks later, of Margaret Ann, who unfortunately died aged one day.

 John by this time was a spinner, working a mule.
-Spinning mules commonly have hundreds of spindles, each of which producing a thread from a loosely-twisted group of fibres, called a roving.
-The frame moved forwards and backwards, twisting the thread and then winding it onto a bobbin.
+Spinning mules commonly have hundreds of spindles, each of which produces a thread from a loosely-twisted group of fibres, called a roving.
+The frame moves forwards and backwards, twisting the thread and then winding it onto a bobbin.
 A good spinner could operate a pair of mules, which would be facing each other.

 By the time John and Alice's next child, Samuel, was born, John had left the mill and was working as a collier.
 Being twenty years old he would have been quite old to be starting work underground, but the term is also used for workers above ground.
-Moor Street, where John and Alice were now living, was within walking distance of at least three collieries, all owned by the Fazackerly family.
+Moor Street, where John and Alice were now living, was within walking distance of at least three collieries, all owned by the Fazackerly family, who owned Gillibrand Hall.